uberswe/createmod.com/README.md

 ### Create Admin

-If Create Admin is set to true a admin is generated.
+If Create Admin is set to true an admin is generated.
 This is convenient for local development.

 ```
 CREATE_ADMIN=true